JobService/job-service/job-service-db/README_functions.md

 ## Updating a function requiring a Change of signature

-If we need to change the function signature, then we need to drop the old one.
-To proceed, we add the drop function element into the main migration script, then add the new signature as a _forward declared_ function, then update the function in the corresponding script.
+If we need to change the function signature, then we need to:
+- Drop the old function signature.
+To proceed, we add the drop function element into the main migration script.
+- Add the new signature as a _forward declared_ function (**_only for internal functions_**)
+- Update the function in the corresponding script.
+(Ex: R__clean_job.sql)